Norhanzeid/Graduation-Project/README.md

 People can do this procedure themselves using electronic devices, but it is important that they undergo an evaluation by a specialist doctor for possible risks and associated ailments

 # What are the risks that blood pressure can cause ?
-Heart attack
+1- Heart attack

-Angina pectoris
+2- Angina pectoris

-Cardiac insufficiency OR Heart failure
+3- Cardiac insufficiency OR Heart failure

-Tachycardia, which can lead to sudden death.
+4-T achycardia, which can lead to sudden death.

-High blood pressure can damage the kidneys, leading to kidney failure
+5- High blood pressure can damage the kidneys, leading to kidney failure

-Also, High blood pressure can also burst or block the arteries that supply blood and oxygen to the brain, causing a stroke.
+6- Also, High blood pressure can also burst or block the arteries that supply blood and oxygen to the brain, causing a stroke.

 # Idea